lbianchi-zerynth/docs-v3/docs/reference/apps/Main.md

 It is also possible to go beyond preconfigured Apps by getting a tailor-made solution that perfectly fits your unique needs, creating customised dashboards using Grafana tools.

-Let's now take a closer look at the contents of the Zerynth Platform.
+Let's now take a closer look at the contents of the Zerynth Platform and, more in detail, the Machine Monitoring App.

 ## Prerequisites

-To use the Zerynth Platform, you must be in possess of a [Zerynth Industry 4.0 Solution][zerynth_solutions].
+In order to utilize the Zerynth Platform, it is necessary to have ownership of a [Zerynth Industry 4.0 Solution][zerynth_solutions].

 If you are not a Zerynth customer yet, don't hesitate and [get in contact with our Sales team][zerynth_contact] to receive an offer fit for your needs.

 Additional requirements are:

-* A stable internet connection (WiFi or 3G or better mobile connection);
+* A stable internet connection (WiFi, 3G or better mobile connection);
 * Any up-to-date browser (Chrome, Edge, Opera, Safari).

 ## Sign in and Sign up